Master’s programme in Physical Geography & Ecosystem Science

 Job market after education

-The programme leads to several different professional roles.
+The programme leads to several different professional roles, depending on your choice of courses.
 These could be work with climate and water issues, nature conservation planning in a local authority, foreign aid work, EU related issues, handling of data and development of analytical methods.

 Overview of courses in the programme

 The first two courses are mandatory, as well as the last degree project course.
 In addition, you must study 15 ects courses of your choice at our department the get your degree with us.
-Then threre are 45 ects to choose from our courses, or other courses at other departments at Lund Univeristy or other universities, or go on exchange studies abroad.
+Then threre are 45 ects to choose from our courses, or other courses at other departments at Lund University or other universities, or go on exchange studies abroad.
+Note that you may have a maximum of 30 credits basic courses in your master´s degree.

 The proposed study plan as it is given at the department: